Discovered by a monk (as legend has it), Nozawa Onsen combines the two best Japanese winter pastimes — snowy skiing and warming onsen.

 It may be the only resort in Nozawa Onsen, but without a doubt, it’s an impressive establishment.
 Even though it opened in 1924 (making it one of Japan’s oldest ski resorts), it has modern lifts and gondolas.
 It has a good balance of terrain for all levels of experience.
 There is also a chance to get a view of the Northern Japan Alps and the Sea of Japan.

 The ski and snowboarding season typically runs from late November to early May.

 - A one-day lift pass is ¥5,200 for adults, ¥2,900 for kids, and ¥4,200 for seniors.

 - Half-day passes (4 hours) are ¥4,400, ¥2,500, and ¥3,500, respectively.

-- See the official site for a full price list for 2-day, 3-day and seasonal passes and more.
+- See the official site for a full price list, which includes 2-day, 3-day, and seasonal passes and more.

-Pro tip: Agoda offers a range of very decent Nozawa Onsen hotels and ryokan (traditional Japanese inns).
+Pro tip: Booking.com offers a range of very decent Nozawa Onsen hotels and ryokan (traditional Japanese inns).